American Airlines Flight 320: Final report

 The CAB released a final report on the accident on January 10, 1960.
-The investigation concluded that the crew had been preoccupied with aspects of the flight and had failed to monitor essential flight instruments during the descent, leading to their descending below their intended glide path.
-Contributing to the accident were factors that included the crew's limited experience with the aircraft type, an unsafe approach technique where the autopilot was used to or almost to ground level, an incorrect setting of one of the altimeters, and a possible misinterpretation of the altimeter and the rate of descent indicators on the aircraft.
-It also mentioned the poor weather conditions in the approach area and lack of visual references, causing the crew to misinterpret their height and altitude.
-The board was critical of the airline's lack of a comprehensive simulator training program for its pilots flying the Electra, calling the accident potentially avoidable if such a program had been in place.
-It also called for new regulations by the FAA to require the installation of a flight data recorder in all large turbine-engine aircraft used in air transportation.
+The result of the investigation was that the crew of Flight 320 had been preoccupied with aspects of the flight and had failed to monitor essential flight instruments during the descent.
+This caused them to fly the plane below the intended glide path.
+Contributing to the accident were factors that included the crew's limited experience with the Electra, Captain DeWitt's use of autopilot approaching ground level, an incorrect setting on one of the altimeters, and the possibility that the crew had misinterpreted the altimeter and the rate of descent instruments on the aircraft.
+It also mentioned the poor weather conditions in the approach area and lack of visual references that would have helped the crew recognize that they were flying lower than they intended.
+The board was critical of American Airlines's lack of a comprehensive simulator training program for its pilots flying the Electra, calling the accident potentially avoidable if such a program had been in place.
+It also recommended that the FAA adopt new regulations to require flight data recorders on all large turbine-engine aircraft used in commercial air transportation.

 Investigators recovered over 90 percent of the primary structural components of the aircraft and most of the system's components.
 They found that at the moment of impact, the flaps were correctly set for the approach and that the landing gear was extended.
 The propeller blade angles were relatively uniform and consistent with the power readings displayed on the instruments recovered from the aircraft, and matched the power levels that the pilots said they were using during the approach.
 Neither of the two vertical speed indicator mechanisms were recovered.
-Both altimeters were recovered, but since the diaphragms of both had been overstressed due to submersion, it was impossible to determine if either of the altimeters had been displaying accurate information before the crash.
+Both altimeters were recovered, but their diaphragms had been overstressed during submersion, making it impossible to determine if either instrument had been displaying accurate information before the crash.